LemurPwned/lemurpwned.github.io/trams.md

 Here's live tram peak!
 Additionally, we can see the current distributions of headings (tram orientations).
 Move timeline to -1 to see the whole day.
 Hourly checkpoints apply.
 Observe cool night-day cycle!
+Interstingly, the trams are generally well-distributed.
+Apart from several sinking points, there is approximately equal number of trams heading in any direction at any time during the day.

 <HTML>
   <style>